Global markets suffer big quarterly falls

 Economists say worries over the ability of eurozone countries to pay their debts are sparking concerns of a new banking and credit crisis.

-"You've got concerns that a Greek default going wider into something more serious in terms of an Italian default, for example, that would leave banking sectors under-capitalised as well as having a calamitous effect on the economic outlook."
+"The euro area debt crisis has potential ramifications to euro area banking sectors in particular," said Grant Lewis, head of research at Daiwa capital markets."You've got concerns that a Greek default going wider into something more serious in terms of an Italian default, for example, that would leave banking sectors under-capitalised as well as having a calamitous effect on the economic outlook."

 Shares in Germany's Deutsche Bank and Commerzbank both lost more than 30% in value since the end of June.